Mohamed Khadhar Ibrahim

-Mohamed Khadhar Ibrahim is a Kenyan lawyer and a justice of the Supreme Court of Kenya.
+Mohamed Khadhar Ibrahim (1 January 1956 – 17 December 2025) was a Kenyan lawyer and a justice of the Supreme Court of Kenya.

-Supreme Court Judge Interviews
+Supreme Court judge interviews

-In June 2012, he was among 5 Justices nominated to the Supreme Court of Kenya by the Judicial Service Commission (Kenya) which had interviewed 25 applicants.
+In June 2012, he was among five Justices nominated to the Supreme Court of Kenya by the Judicial Service Commission which had interviewed 25 applicants.

-Supreme Court Career
+Supreme Court career

-When the first round of the presidential election took place on March 4, 2013.
+When the first round of the presidential election took place on 4 March 2013.
 Uhuru Kenyatta was declared the president-elect of Kenya by the Independent Electoral and Boundaries Commission.
 Raila Odinga challenged this in the Supreme Court of Kenya.
-He was one of the six judges who dismissed the petition on March 30, 2013.
+He was one of the six judges who dismissed the petition on 30 March 2013.

-On June 16, 2016, Dr. Willy Mutunga who had served as the Chief Justice since June 2011 opted for early retirement and named Justice Ibrahim - the senior-most of the Judges left in the Court - as the acting President of the Supreme Court pending the recruitment of a substantive Chief Justice.
+On 16 June 2016, Willy Mutunga who had served as the Chief Justice from June 2011 opted for early retirement and named Justice Ibrahim – the senior-most of the Judges left in the Court – as the acting President of the Supreme Court pending the recruitment of a substantive Chief Justice.

+He served on the Judicial Service Commission from 2022.